 Make sure your child is at school and on time to school each day.
 Let your child see that education is something to be valued.
 Make sure your child comes to school on time daily.
 By being on time, you are teaching your child the importance of education and how to be successful in the world.

 Keep updated on events at school.
 View the school website regularly and look for flyers on events happening at school.
+Check us out on social media such as Facebook, Twitter, and Instagram.
 Join us for parent sessions, student events, know what special events are happening at Alice Drive Elementary.